keja/parkr/README.md

 * Choose to continue to the site
 * You might have to tap "Advanced" or something like that to be able to do this

-If this step is not completed all connection from the web-app will not get send to the server.
+If this step is not completed all connection from the web-app will not get sent to the server.
 Thank you.

 Now you should be good to go!
 Visit https://noviks.dk/app/index.html to try our prototype.